Sun wins 200 free via disqualification at world swimming

 He was timed in 1 minute, 44.93 seconds.

+Sarah Kohler of Germany earned silver and Wang Jianjiahe of China took bronze.

+In the women’s 100 backstroke, Kylie Masse of Canada won in 58.60 seconds.

-Katsuhiro Matsumoto of Japan took silver and Martin Malyutin of Russia earned bronze.
+Minna Atherton of Australia took silver and American Olivia Smoliga earned bronze.

+Kathleen Baker of the U.S., the world record-holder, tied for sixth after being tied for the lead at the turn.

 More AP swimming: https://apnews.com/tag/Swimming and https://twitter.com/AP_Sports